NoEdgeAtLife/hkjc/Readme.md

 ### To Do

-- [ X ] Auto switch race numbers
+- [X] Auto switch race numbers

-- [ X ] Replace example data with real response
+- [X] Replace example data with real response

 - [ ] Aggregate all changes in output